-The only nonconvex constraint in Problem \eqref{FindfaiConvx} is the unit-modulus constraint.
-To deal with it, the penalty CCP method is utilized.
+Problem \eqref{FindfaiConvx} is nonconvex due to the unit-modulus constraint.
+To tackle it, the penalty CCP algorithm is leveraged.
 The constraint of \eqref{FindfaiConvxunitmodulus} is equivalent to $\left|\phi_{m}\right|^{2}\leq1$ and $\left|\phi_{m}\right|^{2}\geq1$, where the former is convex and the latter is not convex.
-Since the global lower-bound of a convex function $\left|\phi_{m}\right|^{2}$ can be expressed by the first-order Taylor expansion at any feasible point, then nonconvex constraint $\left|\phi_{m}\right|^{2}\geq1$ can be transformed into an affine constraint.
-Then Problem \eqref{FindfaiConvx} becomes where $\mathbf{b}=[b_{1},\cdots,b_{2M}]^{T}$are slack variables introduced for the unit-modulus constraints; $\sum_{l=1}^{2M}{{b}_l}$ is added into the objective function as a penalty term; and $\lambda^{(t)}$ is employed as the regularization factor to control the feasibility of the constraints.
+By using the first-order Taylor expansion, the nonconvex constraint $\left|\phi_{m}\right|^{2}\geq1$ is transformed into an affine constraint.
+Then, Problem \eqref{FindfaiConvx} can be transformed into an iterative optimization process, and the optimization problem at the $(n+1)$th iteration is where $\bm{\phi}_{m}^{(n)}$ is the phase shift of last iteration ($n$th iteration), $\mathbf{b}=[b_{1},\cdots,b_{2M}]^{T}$ are the introduced slack variables, $\sum_{l=1}^{2M}{{b}_l}$ is added into the objective function as a penalty term, and $\lambda^{(n+1)}$ is employed as the regularization factor to control the feasibility of the constraints.

-\subsection{Scenario 2: Full CSI errors}
+\subsection{Scenario 2: Full CSI Errors}